 I would like to give my sincere thanks to Dr Rost for her guest editorship of this important issue and for enlisting such expert authors to assist us as we attempt to provide the highest level of care throughout the continuum of our patients’ stroke odysseys…

 In the Medicolegal Issues article, Dr Joseph S. Kass and Ms Rachel V. Rose discuss the important and practical concepts surrounding legal liability associated with rtPA administration and surrogate decision makers.
 In the Practice Issues article, Drs Anne W. Alexandrov and Andrei V. Alexandrov discuss the state of the art regarding prehospital stroke management using mobile stroke units.

-After reading the issue and taking the Postreading Self-Assessment and CME Test written by Drs Adam G. Kelly and James W. M. Owens Jr, you may earn up to 20 AMA PRA Category 1 CreditsTM toward self-assessment CME or, for Canadian participants, a maximum of 20 hours toward the Self-Assessment Program (Section 3) of the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada.
-Additional credit can be obtained by listening to Continuum Audio interviews associated with this and other Continuum issues, available to all subscribers, and completing tests on the Continuum Audio web platform or app.
+After reading the issue and taking the Postreading Self-Assessment and CME Test written by Drs Douglas J. Gelb and Allyson R. Zazulia you may earn up to 20 AMA PRA Category 1 CreditsTM toward self-assessment CME or, for Canadian participants, a maximum of 20 hours toward the Accredited Self-Assessment Program (Section 3) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada.
+Additional credit can be obtained by listening to Continuum Audio interviews associated with this and other Continuum issues, available to all subscribers, and completing tests on the Continuum Audio web platform or mobile app.
 Continuum Audio is also accredited by the Royal College of Physicians and Surgeons of Canada.

 —STEVEN L. LEWIS, MD, FAAN